pUrGe12/pUrGe12.github.io/content/blog/gsoc_starting_.md

 ---

 Today I worked on a big parser, trying to update it to ensure the latest data format is matched.
 Let's hope it works well.

+---

+Yes, day 11 (11th Feb, coincidence?)
+I guess.
+Went out to meet a friend.
+Apparently there is a `prom` tonight.
+I don't have no one but that's not stopping me from having my fun.
+I saw a bunch of cucks wait in all black suits outside the girls' hostels.
+Its just so fucking sad, waiting for your girl to show up in a pretty dress, waiting alongside 100 other boys all wearing the same, looking the same, being the same.

+There is nothing that stands them out.

+I pushed a PR fixing an output report for a scanner.
+The mod said do it in a different way and don't change the main functionality for a single scan, so I did that.
+Then I did the same thing for another and released a PR.
+So far so good.
+Let's see.